AgainPsychoX/AquariumController/README.md

 #### Cloud logger

 There is HTTPS client running every configured interval sending the request with readings sample to endpoint.
 As the endpoint, [Google Apps Script with `POST` handler](https://script.google.com/d/1MDprbKPWUi1Kno0x6o2YVEOm3dEMGe_TI3PfwGwiD1rW21l4PcxbYVoA/edit?usp=sharing) is used.
+On this repository it's code should be stored in `cloud/` folder.
 Data is stored into [Google Spreadsheet document](https://docs.google.com/spreadsheets/d/1OeXW_dhXnBcgqe8lflZT3rbdBoCy9qz3bURGQ95YH9o/edit?usp=sharing#gid=581325308).